ryan-mcclue/unsw/comp3311/week9.md

 Index (auxiliary data structure on attribute) can speed up for equality searches, i.e. filtering (hash index if `id = 12345`, b-tree `id > 60`)
-(an index would only work when you know entire key value, e.g. no `like %str%`) So, for a web app we would know what queries are going to be run and so can optimise with indexes?
+(an index would only work when you know entire key value, e.g. no `like %str%`) By default, psql creates index on primary key

+So, for a web app we would know what queries are going to be run and so can optimise with indexes?
 Generally a correlated sub query can be replaced by a join, which is more efficient in a RDBMS.

+Can do `\timing query`
+Can see execution plan `explain query`

 Transaction Processing: